jayroh/joeloliveira.com/_posts/2024-10-12-fujifilm-x100vi-pt1.md

 the size of this little camera paired with the features struck a chord.
 At that time I thought, "I must have this".
-The issue upon completing said thought was that this camera, unless you pre-ordered at the moment of its announcement, remain on back-order for months.
+The issue upon completing said thought was that this camera, unless you pre-ordered at the moment of its announcement, would remain on back-order for months.

-So, I placed my order, and I waited.
+Undeterred, I placed my order.
+And I waited.

 That was 7 months ago.

+...

 Last weekend it came in.

-## How do I use this thing?
+## Ok.
+How do I use this thing?

 Because, the answer to which, is - I haven't the foggiest.